zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-4.md

 ### What's Next?

 * [Environments and knife-ec2][spring-fund-week-5]
-* Join the [discussion forum][discussion-forum] to ask questions of your own and particpate in the conversation.
+* Join the [discussion forum][discussion-forum] to ask questions of your own and participate in the conversation.

 #### Send Us Your Feedback!

-Thank you for participating in our Chef Fundamentals Webinar series.
+Thank you for participating in our Chef Fundamentals series.
 What did you think?
 How can we improve?
 Please [complete this short survey][survey] and let us know!

 [spring-fund-week-1]: /screencasts/spring-fundamentals/week-1
 [spring-fund-week-2]: /screencasts/spring-fundamentals/week-2